 How do I apply for research in the Vitiello lab?

 Undergraduate students interested in working in the Vitiello lab in the summertime can apply for the Sanford Program for Undergraduate Research or the South Dakota BRIN program.
 These are paid internship programs.
-Dr. Vitiello will be on sabbatical September 2018-August 2019, and will have paid research positions through the BRIN Faculty Fellowship Program to work with her at Sanford Research.
+Dr. Vitiello will be on sabbatical September 2018-August 2019, and will have paid research positions through the BRIN Faculty Fellowship Program to work with her.

 Grants Supporting Undergraduate Research